Follow this Procedure to Review and Discuss

 “Everyone should be quick to listen, slow to speak, and slow to become angry”

 – James 1:19

-- Show that you are making your relationship a priority,
+- Invest 45 minutes to show that you are making your relationship a priority,

 - Help each other to feel valued and loved,

 - Foster trust, romance, and intimacy.

 Do not meet if you or your partner is tired, hungry, irritable, or intoxicated.

 - Set aside any complaints, criticism or disappointments.

 - Share your partner’s positive attributes and behaviors to create a warm climate and positive energy for the rest of the meeting.

 a.
 Collect at least five compliments that you will give your partner.
 What attracted you to your partner?
 What is it that you specifically admired or liked about what your partner did this past week?